An Expat’s Guide to the Best Places to Live in Hong Kong

 North Point – This might not be an option for most expats but for those looking for budget accommodation, North Point may be your answer.
 On top of affordable pricing for accommodation, the area offers expats a true experience of what local life is like in Hong Kong.

-For over 20 years, Pacific Prime’s presence in Hong Kong as an intermediary firm has helped countless expats as well as businesses find their footing by providing impartial advice on areas such as health insurance, healthcare coverage, benefits, and more.
-As well as providing a range of vetted expat health insurance plans to compare, Pacific Prime also produces several reports and guides on many aspects that concerns expats, such as:
+For over 20 years, Pacific Prime’s presence in Hong Kong as an intermediary firm has helped countless expats as well as businesses find their footing by providing impartial advice on areas such as health insurance, healthcare coverage, benefits, as well as providing a range of vetted expat health insurance plans to compare.